Main Page Content

 My initial certification is pending.
 May I apply to one of the graduate programs for currently certified or soon to be certified teachers prior to having my certificate from the NY State Department of Education?

 You may apply; however, if accepted into the program your acceptance will be on the condition that you provide proof of certification prior to the start of the semester to which you have been accepted.
 Acceptable proof of certification is a printed screen shot of your TEACH account noting that your certificate(s) has been issued.
 It is not necessary to pay for a printed certificate from the NY State Education Department as proof.
-Proof of certification, for students receiving a conditional admit, should be submitted to The Graduate School.
+Proof of certification, for students receiving a conditional admit, should be submitted to The Center for Graduate Studies.

 My certification has lapsed, but I would like to start a graduate program for my professional certification.
 Do I need to apply to an iniital certificate program to become re-certified?